Gardens of Tasmania

 Traverse the Island State with garden writer Jennifer Stackhouse to explore springtime gardens from the Meander Valley and Bay of Fires in the north to the Derwent and Huon Valleys in the south.

 In the north, explore historic Culzean Gardens, Old Wesley Dale and the apple orchards of Wychwood.
-Visit Panshanger Estate, one of Australia’s earliest country estates, and the historic gardens of Oakdene, Highview and Mara Ponds near Scottsdale.
+Visit Brickendon Estate and Highview country garden near Scottsdale.
 Explore the spectacular Bay of Fires National Park on a guided walking tour before heading south towards Hobart.

 In the Huon and Derwent valleys get to know some of the private gardens and nurseries that make the island bloom, including Eggs and Bacon Cottage Garden and Prospect House Garden.